SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

      - During first runs especially, it's okay to lose IT at some point in order to play safely.
 - Pick up the [hidden Rare Candy](http://gunnermaniac.com/pokeworld?map=1#235/44)

-**Bridge Rival:**
-- Pidgeotto:
+#### Bridge Rival:
-    - HA x3
+- Pidgeotto
-    - (MP turn 3 if you get bad HA rolls)
+    - HA x3 (MP turn 3 if bad HA rolls)
 	  - If you get hit by 2 Sand-Attacks swap to your bird and let it be KO'd
-		- Try to put Pidgeotto in HA range before doing this to avoid getting Sand-Attacked again after swapping back
+          - Try to put Pidgeotto in HA range before doing this to avoid getting Sand-Attacked again
-		- Get IT again after the fight
+          - Swap --> return to the Bike Shop after Rival, Potion (if needed), and reget IT
+- Abra
-- Abra: HA
+     - HA
+- Rat
-- Rat: MP
+     - MP (or HA if hit by TW x2)
+- Bulba
-- Bulba: MP + HA
+     - MP + HA (or MP turn 2 if hit by Growl)
-    - (MP if you get Growled or miss a bunch into Leech Seed healing)

 > If under ~20 HP after Boat Rival, then either
 > (1) use a Potion (if you have at least 3 left) and go back to get IT again